From hair loss to soreness down there, we help you handle 7 common new-mom complaints. Plus our amazing fat-blasting ab workout.

-You've finalized every detail of your birthing plan, from choosing which CDs will help you relax to deciding whether you want an epidural to ease your pain.
+You've finalized every detail of your birthing plan, from choosing a playlist to help you relax to deciding whether you want an epidural to ease your pain.
 But have you thought about how you'll cope after your baby is born?
 "New moms often are surprised by how long it takes to heal and feel like themselves again," says Judy Chang, M.D., an assistant professor of obstetrics and gynecology at the University of Pittsburgh Medical Center.
 "I know I was."

 But knowledge is power: Knowing what to expect when you're no longer pregnant and how to rev up your recovery will help you through this vulnerable--but mercifully temporary!--time.
 And once you're feeling more like your old self, it may be time to look like her too.
 That's where our gentle, progressive workout to strengthen and flatten your abdominal muscles comes in.
 Here's our guide to handling some of the most common postpartum body shocks, and, as a bonus, our super-effective ab routine to begin when you're ready.

 1. Vaginal Soreness Why it happens During delivery, the birth canal stretches, then stretches some more.
 As the baby emerges, your peri-neum--the area between the vagina and the anus--may tear or be cut by the doctor (an episiotomy) to facilitate delivery.